Whether we like it or not, participation in social media is necessary when running a business these days.

 Repurpose old content with a new twist.
 Reviewing your old content and pulling out blog entries, photos and tidbits from the past is a fun way to reuse content and save you time.
 Keep the information fresh by framing these posts in a new light.

-Don’t overthink it.
+Don’t be paralyzed by perfection.
 It’s easy to spend more time than necessary conjuring up the perfect post or searching for ideal content to engage with.
-Don’t be afraid to think outside the box – people like to see diversity.
-Posting outside the parameters of your business will only serve to extend your reach and likeability.
+But the people who follow you already know, like and trust you (or they wouldn’t have followed you in the first place!)
+Don’t be afraid to try something new or share something vulnerable or imperfect.
 Just make sure what you’re posting or engaging with represents your brand.
-And remember to have fun!

 Social media marketing is actually very much like any other project you might take on.
 The solution is to tackle it in with thoughtful organization!
 Then it will become manageable and maybe even fun.
 For more tips on creating flow in the office, check out our blog posts on Lean 5S for the office.